site-of-grace/FEC/README.md

 ## Tech Stack

-Project Atelier is built with the following technologies, frameworks, libraries, and tools:
+Grace Outfitters is built with the following technologies, frameworks, libraries, and tools:

 - React
 - Redux